Selecting Motors for Small Boats

-Equipping your low-key incognito boat with a 75 horsepower motor is overkill, and may even be dangerous.
-You want something simple and quiet that can produce just enough power to move you to where you need to be efficiently and comfortably.
+Either way, when choosing an outboard motor for a small boat, you want something simple and quiet that can produce just enough power to move you where you need to be efficiently and comfortably.
+If you already have an outboard motor, learn how to install it.

 Choose the Right Size